-The chardham yatra in Uttarakhand has even displaced the major char dham yatra comprising of Badrinath, Rameshwaram, Puri and Dwarka in terms of popularity with millions flocking to these pilgrimage sites.
+The Chardham yatra in Uttarakhand has even displaced the major Char Dham yatra comprising of Badrinath, Rameshwaram, Puri and Dwarka in terms of popularity with millions flocking to these pilgrimage sites.
 The terrain is challenging.
-Apart from a sense of religious fulfilment, one also gets satisfaction in being able to complete such a tough pilgrimage.
-Before you set out put together all information and one set comprises of knowing the route that takes you across scenic mountainous regions of Uttarakhand, Land of Gods.
+Apart from a sense of religious fulfillment, one also gets satisfaction in being able to complete such a tough pilgrimage.
+Before you set output together all information and one set comprises of knowing the route that takes you across scenic mountainous regions of Uttarakhand, Land of Gods.
 It is traditional Hindu practice that the circumambulation follows a clockwise pattern.
-Therefore, the chardham yatra commences with Yamunotri being the first stop followed by Gangotri, Kedarnath and, finally, Badrinath.
+Therefore, the Chardham yatra commences with Yamunotri being the first stop followed by Gangotri, Kedarnath and, finally, Badrinath.
 This is how the pilgrimage is undertaken on the commonly followed route map.
 More details below.

 Concise Sketch for the Road Travel to Chardham